Home

 50 to 70% of car collisions.

-Many people say aggressive driving has increased over the years.
+Many people say aggression on the road has increased over the years.

 There is good reason to believe this is true.
 One of the major causes for annoyance while driving is crowded and congested roads.